Vectorredz/cs32-mp1/DETAILS.md

 #### Helpers: `_promoteLevel(l, fromRight) -> Level`
 Useful helper function that is called whenever inserting `SkipNodes` to the `SkipList`.

-It has while loop that iterates as long as it satisfied the condition: `l->currHeight < l->maxHeight && _flipCoin() == true` since, the skipList aims to make new Level above the current level whenever the flipping of coin lands heads otherwise it just maintains its current level.\
+It has while loop that iterates as long as it satisfied the condition: `l->currHeight < l->maxHeight && _flipCoin() == true` since, the skipList aims to make new Level above the current level whenever the flipping of coin lands `heads` otherwise it will just maintain its current level.\
-Inside the iteration, it checks first if the current level of the `SkipNode` is the topmost, since you can only _makeLevel whenever your skipNode is at the top.
+Inside the iteration, it checks first if the current level of the `SkipNode` is the topmost, since you can only `_makeLevel` whenever your `SkipNode` is at the top.
 It cannot add between levels.
-Moreover, it also updates the `cachedRightWidth` whenever promoteLevel is called by `push_right`.
+Moreover, it also updates the `cachedRightWidth` whenever `_promoteLevel` is called by `push_right`.

-After the first `if` condition it will now go update its pointers and go up to the newly created level.
-In this level you create newNode that will be inserted just above the current node.
+After the first `if` condition it will now go update its pointers and settle to the newly created level.
+In this level you create a **newNode** that will be inserted just above the **current node**.

 #### Helpers: `_demoteLevel(l, currLevel, fromRight)`
-Unlike the` _promoteLevel` it will do the reverse of promoting the level by pruning the level instead, hence the name.
+Unlike the` _promoteLevel` it will do the reverse of promoting the level hence, by pruning the level instead.

 Once called it starts from **HEADER** and traverse from up to down.
 It has a condition to check whether the current level is empty or not.
-If it is empty it will change the pointer of the current level and the next level before freeing the current topmost level, to ensure safety of updating the status of skip-list.
+If it is empty it will change the pointer of the current level and the next level before freeing the current topmost level, to ensure safety of updating the status of `SkipList`.

 #### Helpers: `_push_left_base(l, v)`
 This is the "true" `push_left` operation, unaffected by the `reversed` flag.\